MotoAcidic/OmniXEP/src/omnicore/doc/release-notes/omnicore-0.7.0-release-notes.md

 - #1026 Lock cs_main before calling AcceptToMemoryPool
 - #1027 Fail funded send TXs with more outputs than expected
 - #1035 Set Omni bespoke user agent string
-- #1038 Allow any token to be traded for Bitcoin
+- #1038 Allow any token to be traded for Xep
 - #1034 Prepare release of Omni Core v0.7.0
 ```